coderjun/randori-plugin-intellij-wiki/Lesson-13:-Inter-object-Communication-–-Signals-and-EventBus.md

 1. Ensure you have the SimpleTest project open in IntelliJ

-2. Right click on the assets folder and create a new folder named eventBus.
+2. Right click on the src folder and create a new package named eventBus.

-3. Right click on the data folder and create a new Randori Class named AppEventBus
+3. Right click on the eventBus package and create a new Randori Class named AppEventBus

 4. Add a public variable named dataLoadStarted of type SimpleSignal to the AppEventBus class.
 ```